 a host facility to many equestrian-related events, such as shows,

-seminars and clinics.
+riding clubs and clinics.
 The growth of the facility was one of

 pride to all who were a part of it and was well worth the wait!

 In 2005, keeping the fun in local shows while maintaining the rules

 and competitiveness, Sharon created the East Coast Horse Show

 Association (ECHSA).
 Membership grew remarkably with over 100

 members the first year and continues to grow with each subsequent

 show and year.
 While membership is not required to show, the